sangm/codemod-helpers/README.md

 `codemod-helpers mv --help`

 ```
-Usage: mv [options]

-Move file along with reference to all of its imports.
-We will also sort the imports by groups (absolute import and relative imports).
+Usage: codemod-helpers-mv source target [--import-prefix]

 Options:

-  -s, --source <required>          file to move
-  -d, --directory <required>       folder to move the file to
   -i, --import-prefix <required>   string to append in front of the helper when replacing the import references
-  -r --root <required>             Root of the project such as ~/workspace/foo-project/ (default: )
+  -r --root                        Root of the project such as ~/workspace/foo-project/
   -t --test-files-pattern [value]  Glob patterns for the test files relative to the root (default: )
+  -d --dry                         Dry run (no changes are made to files
   -h, --help                       output usage information
 ```

-Examples:

-We are using `pwd` here because this codemod requires running from the root directory.

 ```
-codemod-helpers mv \
-  -i "test-helpers" \
+codemod-helpers mv core/lib/scroll-to-bottom.js lib/test-helpers -i "test-helpers"
-  -d "lib/test-helpers" \
-  -r $(pwd) \
-  -s "core/lib/scroll-to-bottom.js"
 ```

 Will result in `core/lib/scroll-to-bottom.js` moved to `lib/test-helpers` as